-Greeted by those on the other side are Anne’s parents, Anne Clare “Wray” Bolding and Sidney Porter Bolding; Anne’s husband, Ray Leon Dickens; Anne’s daughter, Betty Louise James, and Anne’s baby brother, Bubba Porter Bolding and many more.
+Greeted by those on the other side are Anne’s parents, Anne Clare “Wray” Bolding and Sidney Porter Bolding; Anne’s husband, Ray Leon Dickens; Anne’s daughter, Betty Louise James, and Anne’s baby brother, Edward Porter Bolding, Marruby Land and many more.

-Anne is survived by her siblings, Stella Wolfenboger and Marruby Land, who remember Anne here, the longest and best.
+Anne is survived by her siblings, Stella Wolfenboger, who remember Anne here, the longest and best.
 Not forgetting, nor forgotten by Anne’s children, Linda Anne Dickens, Sidney Ray Dickens, Steven Allen Dickens, and Howard Leon Dickens along with, grandchildren and great-grandchildren, enough to fill a home, with just enough room for love to be with all.
 All of Anne’s new friends at Meadow Creek are remembered, as well.